 Alexx interviews Tom Cronin who is also like Dan Harris using a realistic approach to meditation.
 Come in around 5 minutes if you want to skip the ads.

-This is the latest podcast from ‘Slow Your Home’ a discussion with a Elise Bialyew an expert on mindfulness practices.
-Aside from sounding like a really down to earth person, Elise talks about the research studies that have proven that mindfulness DOES impact your ability to deal with the day to day.
-She also has a non dogmatic about the human failings of dropping the ball on mind health.
+This is the latest podcast from ‘Slow Your Home’ a discussion with Elise Bialyew an expert on mindfulness practices.
+Aside from sounding like a really down-to-earth person, Elise talks about the research studies that have proven that mindfulness DOES impact your ability to deal with the day-to-day.
+She also has a non-dogmatic about the human failings of dropping the ball on mind health.